-The Cleveland Cavaliers failed to capitalize on an impressive 2024-25 regular season.
-Their early elimination from the Playoffs at the hands of the Indiana Pacers raises serious questions regarding the roster.
-Shaquille O’Neal puts the blame on Cavaliers general manager Mike Gansey for failing to call up a potential difference-maker.
+The Cleveland Cavaliers failed to capitalize on an impressive 2024-25 regular season, and were eliminated from the Playoffs at the hands of the Indiana Pacers.
+The early exit, at the Eastern Conference Semifinals, raises serious questions regarding the roster.

 Advertisement

-They failed to put up points when it mattered most.
+The Cavs failed to put up points when it mattered most.
 Donovan Mitchell couldn’t shoulder the offensive burden by himself.
+They lacked a potential difference-maker.
 Ironically, the Cavaliers do have a great scorer on their roster, but he didn’t play a single second in the playoffs.

-Former high school sensation Emoni Bates, a 6-foot-8 forward, was once compared to Kevin Durant as the next great generational scorer.
-He hasn’t lived up to those expectations because he hasn’t gotten the opportunity.
+Former high school sensation Emoni Bates, a 6-foot-8 forward, had once drawn comparisons with Kevin Durant as the next great generational scorer.
+Bates hasn’t lived up to those expectations because he hasn’t gotten the opportunity.
 O’Neal says that’s unacceptable.

 “To the Cleveland Cavaliers’ general manager, what the f**k are you doing?”
 O’Neal asked on The Big Podcast.
 “Why is Emoni Bates in the G-League?”

 Cleveland selected Bates with the 49th pick in the 2023 NBA Draft.
-Despite his immense potential, his skill set has become limited to the Cavaliers’ G-League affiliate.
-During his time with the Cleveland Charge, he has been amazing.
+Despite his immense potential, his skill set has been confined to the Cavaliers’ G-League affiliate.
+And, playing with the Cleveland Charge, he has been amazing.

 Although Bates struggles as a defender, you can’t ignore his ability to put the ball in the basket.
 Defense is imperative for the pursuit of a championship, but it won’t mean anything if the team can’t score on the other end.